metal3-io/metal3-docs/design/how-ironic-works.md

 ## What connectivity is required?

 To boot the discovery and deployment image on the baremetal hardware:
+Access to the BMC can be via a routed IP network, however this may be less desirable than having it on the same L2 network as Ironic from a security standpoint.

+When virtual media is used, the BMC needs to be on a network that allows it to reach the host serving the virtual media image.

 * DHCP
 * TFTP (if iPXE is not natively supported by the network interfaces.)